 According to the Seminary catalog, students are expected to attend class meetings regularly.
 In case of illness or emergency, students are asked to notify the instructor of their planned absence from class, either prior to the session or within 24 hours of the class session.
-Missing more than 1⁄2 of classes may result in a low or failing grade in the course.
+Six or more absences (1/4 of the course) may result in a low or failing grade in the course.